Weddings at St. Mark's Church

 Can we get married in St. Mark's church?

-Thanks to a relatively new law, there is now more choice about which church you are able to get married in.
+There is now more choice about which church you are able to get married in.
 If one of you has what’s known as a qualifying connection (e.g. baptised in the church, live or have lived in the parish, etc.) then you would be able to get married at St Mark’s Church.
 However, if you do not have one of these connections, you may still be able to marry at St Mark’s if you are willing to commit to worshipping with us regularly for a period of 6 months.

 What if one of us is divorced?